skogsbaer/sum-product/sum-product-en.md

 products](https://en.wikipedia.org/wiki/Cartesian_product) containing
 *tuples* (offered directly by many functional languages) and sums are set *unions*.
-As the programming-language constructs for sums in Haskell or Java ensure that the particiants in a sum are distinguishable from each other, they are also called *disjoint* or *discriminated unions*.
+As the programming-language constructs for sums in Haskell or Java ensure that the participants in a sum are distinguishable from each other, they are also called *disjoint* or *discriminated unions*.